robmoore-i/one-to-one/README.md

   between log output and output to be read by users.
 - Runs on linux: Haven't made a docker image to run this in yet, so it has only run on Mac until now.
-I would guess that it will still work, but the biggest risk is probably Lwt_io, which has behaved unexpectedly on Mac.
+I would guess that it will still work, but the biggest risk is probably Lwt_io, which has behaved unexpectedly (at least on Mac).

 ### Running the program

 #### Run the executable

 ```
+# Start from root directory of this repo
 cd exec
 ./run.sh
 ```